return42/sphkerneldoc/linux_src_doc/mm/z3fold_c.rst

     array of lists tracking z3fold pages that contain 2- buddies;
     the lists each z3fold page is added to depends on the size of its free region.

-buddied
-    list tracking the z3fold pages that contain 3 buddies;
-    these z3fold pages are full

 lru
     list tracking the z3fold pages in LRU order by most recently